- What are the benefits of membership?

 - What is the purpose of provincial organizations?

 - How do I know if there is a club in my area?

 - I’d like to join but there’s no BPW club in my area.
 What can I do?

 - Most local clubs meet monthly.
 Find a club in your city here.

-- AGMs and Social events are held in May and June
+- AGMs and Social events are often held in May and June.

-- Provincial AGMs are held annually in the Fall
+- Provincial AGM/Conferences are held annually in late Spring or early Fall.

 3. How are clubs run?

-Each club has its own Board of Directors or Executive, usually made up of a President, Vice-president, Secretary, Treasurer and chairs of Standing Committees.
-The executive is elected at the Annual General Meeting, and holds office for a two-year term.
+Each club has its own Board of Directors or Executive, usually made up of a President, Vice-president, Secretary, Treasurer and Chairs of Standing Committees.
+The executive is elected at the club's Annual General Meeting and holds office for a term (depending on the club, some terms are one year and others two years).
 Clubs set their own agenda for the work they do.
 Some offer mentorship, others offer scholarships while most champion priority areas affecting women such as equal pay, empowerment of women, health and childcare, as well as mark international days and themes that align with national and international focus areas.

 4. What are the duties of membership?